 Have you had correspondents at big matches or tournaments in the past?
 Did you interact with prospects at trade shows or conferences?
 Explain what you’ve learned about your customers’ needs.

 Consider creating an online course that could help your target audience, and use your blog to gauge interest from your readers.
 If your own training is not a possibility, recommend your favorite classes or online courses.

 Educate and illuminate

-- Reviews and Resources.
 You can review apps, websites, books, or magazine articles related to boxing.
 Are they helpful or a waste of time?
 Guide your customers to the right resources.

-When you write blog posts with a focused editorial strategy, your website becomes a channel that broadcasts your news.
+When you have a focused editorial strategy, your website becomes a channel that broadcasts your news.

 It’s a media outlet that potential customers regularly visit to get the next installment of your unfolding narrative — and they become interested in fighting the good fight with you.